MIOTY™ by BTI First To Meet ETSI Low-Power WAN Communications Standard

 ETSI, a not-for-profit entity, provides its members with an open and inclusive environment to support the timely development, ratification and testing of globally applicable standards for ICT-enabled systems, applications and services across all sectors of industry and society.
 With more than 800-member organizations, drawn from 66 countries and five continents, ETSI represents a diverse group of large and small private companies, research entities, academia, government and public organizations.
 ETSI is one of only three bodies officially recognized by the EU as a European Standards Organization (ESO).

-Founded in 2018, Toronto-based Behr Technologies Inc. (BTI) is the worldwide licensee of MIOTY, the Wi-Fi of IIoT.
-The company is focused on commercializing, licensing, and supporting the BTI MIOTY LPWAN communications technology through partnerships with industry-leading technology providers, and the development of new MIOTY-based products and applications for the IIoT marketplace.
-BTI’s first commercial product using this ETSI standard is the BTI MIOTY 1.0 Starter Kit with Microsoft Azure, which was launched in April at Hannover Messe, Germany.
+Founded in 2018, Toronto-based Behr Technologies Inc. (BTI) is a worldwide licensee of MIOTY, the new commercial standard in LPWAN technology for Industrial IoT.
+The company is focused on commercializing, licensing, and supporting MIOTY through partnerships with industry-leading technology providers, and the development of new MIOTY-based products and applications for the IIoT marketplace.
+BTI’s first commercial product using this ETSI standard is the MIOTY 1.0 Starter Kit with Microsoft Azure, which was launched in April at Hannover Messe, Germany.

 Contact our media team for inquiries about BTI or for industry insight and expertise.